JoinMarket-Org/joinmarket/README.txt

 #TODO option for how many blocks deep to wait before using a utxo for more mixing
 # 1 confirm is probably enough
+TODO
+have the taker enforce this, look up the txhash of the maker's utxo and make sure it is already in a block

 TODO implement rate limiting for irc.privmsg to stop the bot being killed due to flood i suggest creating a thread that only dispatches/writes to the irc socket